mikisegall/one-thing-chrome-extension/README.md

 - Click the extension icon to see your current task
 - Use "Edit Task" to modify your task if needed
 - Use "Complete Early" to mark it done before evening
+- If enabled, you'll receive periodic reminders during the day

 ### Evening Reflection

-- After 8 PM, the extension automatically shows the evening view
+- At your configured evening time, you'll get a reminder to reflect
 - Click "Yes, I completed it" to mark your task as done
 - This updates your streak and adds to your history